RWTH-EBC/pyCity_calc/README.md

 richardsonpy is available via [https://github.com/RWTH-EBC/richardsonpy](https://github.com/RWTH-EBC/richardsonpy)

-uesgraph is available via [https://github.com/RWTH-EBC/uesgraphs](https://github.com/RWTH-EBC/uesgraphs)
+uesgraphs is available via [https://github.com/RWTH-EBC/uesgraphs](https://github.com/RWTH-EBC/uesgraphs)

+TEASER is available  via[https://github.com/RWTH-EBC/TEASER](https://github.com/RWTH-EBC/TEASER)

 pyCity is available via [https://github.com/RWTH-EBC/pyCity](https://github.com/RWTH-EBC/pyCity)

-TEASER is available  via[https://github.com/RWTH-EBC/TEASER](https://github.com/RWTH-EBC/TEASER)

-Both can be installed into your system Python path via pip:
+richardsonpy and uesgraphs can be installed into your system Python path via pip, e.g.:

+`pip install uesgraphs`

+If you want to use the most recent (non-published) version via git integration, you can download the most recent code version on Github via SSH or https access and install an egglink, e.g.:

 `pip install -e 'your_path_to_richardsonpy_setup_folder'`

 `pip install -e 'your_path_to_uesgraph_setup_folder'`

+`pip install -e 'your_path_to_teaser_setup_folder'`

 and

 `pip install -e 'your_path_to_pycity_setup_folder'`

+Annotation: The current usage of the VDI 6007 building TEASER model in pyCity_calc requires the pyCity_calc branch issue297_vdi_core_dev_jsc!
+Thus, you should NOT install TEASER via pip but use the egglink integration instead.

 In your current Python path does not point at your Python installation, you can directly call your Python interpreter and install the packages via pip, e.g.: